 Next is the introduction of the compulsory licensing for owning and running the printing presses which is typically empowered by the government.
 This action simply means to prohibit the publication or circulation of any newspaper, book, or other printed material.
 The banning of the publication or dissemination created a commotion against the government that effectively weakened the power of authority.

 This process continued and through the years brought a significant change and created a fundamental right in the constitution.
 The entire developed article in the institution of the country speaks about the freedom to express and expression and the birth of the Press Council in India.

 AN OVERVIEW OF THE CONSTITUTIONAL PROVISIONS

 Article 19(1) (a) of the Indian Constitution states simply that ‘all citizens shall have the right to freedom of speech and expression’.
-The companion Article, Article 19(2) qualifies this right by providing that the State can impose reasonable restriction on its exercise
+The companion Article, Article 19(2) qualifies this right by providing that the State can impose reasonable restrictions on its exercise:

 The restriction is reasonable.
 It is also necessary that the procedure and the manner in which the restriction is imposed be just, fair and reasonable.[ix]

 In India, freedom of the press has been treated as part of the freedom of speech and expression guaranteed by Article 19(1)(a) of the Constitution, vide Brij Bhushan and Another vs. State of Delhi,[x]and Sakal Papers (P) Ltd vs. Union of India,[xi] among others.
 However, as mentioned in Article 19(2), reasonable restrictions can be placed on this right, in the interest of the sovereignty and integrity of India, the security of the state, public order, decency or morality, or in relation to contempt of court, defamation or incitement to an offense.
 Hence, freedom of the media is not absolute freedom.